 With an aging population, abysmal maternal mortality rates, increased prevalence of many chronic disease compounded by escalating medical costs, there is a demand for community health educators who develop and implement strategies that address the health needs of the public.

-An undergraduate major in community health education is excellent preparation for those planning to pursue graduate or professional studies in the public health and/or clinical health professions.
+An undergraduate major in Public Health and Community Health Education is excellent preparation for those planning to pursue graduate or professional studies in the public health and/or clinical health professions.

-Many of the courses are taught by faculty which houses the major in Community Health Education.
-Related majors in the department are Biology and Health Sciences, and students in Community Health Education can earn a minor in Health and Society.
+Many of the courses are taught by faculty which houses the major in Public Health and Community Health Education.
+Related majors in the department are Biology and Health Sciences, and students in Public Health and Community Health Education can earn a minor in Health and Society.

-The Community Health Education program includes courses from a variety of fields, including biology, psychology and sociology.
+The Public Health and Community Health Education program includes courses from a variety of fields, including biology, psychology and sociology.
 The required courses are as follows:

-An internship is a required component of the Community Health Education degree.
+An internship is a required component of the Public Health and Community Health Education degree.
 Through this experience, students will gain hands-on experience in implementing a community health project.
 Below are some of the locations that hosted our interns

 Students are strongly encouraged to participate in independent research, additional internships and other experiences that emphasize independent work and demonstration of professional skills.
 Students can complete additional internships beyond the one required for the program, and students can start working with faculty on research projects as early as their first year at MCLA.